 Unlike processed snacks, many vegetables require washing, peeling, or chopping before you can eat them.
 This extra step often makes them an unappealing choice when you’re hungry and in a hurry.

-• Pre-cut cucumbers, carrots, and bell peppers, then store them in clear containers at eye level in the fridge.
+- Pre-cut cucumbers, carrots, and bell peppers, then store them in clear containers at eye level in the fridge.

-• If you prefer zero-prep options, stock up on mini cucumbers, cherry tomatoes, sugar snap peas, or baby carrots—all of which can be eaten straight from the fridge.
+- If you prefer zero-prep options, stock up on mini cucumbers, cherry tomatoes, sugar snap peas, or baby carrots.
+All of which can be eaten straight from the fridge.

 Hide Unhealthy Snacks & Make Them Harder to Reach

 Just as making fruits and vegetables more visible increases the chances of eating them, making unhealthy snacks less visible reduces temptation.
-If you normally store chips, cookies, or candy in an easy-to-reach place, move them to a back cupboard or even a separate room.
+If you usually store chips, cookies, or candy in an easy-to-reach place, move them to a back cupboard or even a separate room.

-You don’t need willpower to eat more fruits and vegetables—you just need better food placement.
+Perhaps you don’t need to force yourself with willpower to eat more fruits and vegetables; you need better food placement.
 By making them visible, convenient, and easy to grab, you naturally increase your intake without forcing yourself into a restrictive diet.
+Try it today: move your fruit bowl, prep your veggies, and reorganise your fridge.
+A few minor tweaks are all you need to significantly improve your eating habits!